List of Major League Baseball games played outside the United States and Canada: MLB World Tour

 As part of the collective bargaining agreement to end the 2021–22 Major League Baseball lockout, MLB announced a plan to have additional games played internationally, including regular-season games in Tokyo, Seoul, Mexico City, London, and Paris between 2023 and 2026.
 Beginning with the 2023 season, games outside the U.S. and Canada are branded as "MLB World Tour".

 The MLB Mexico City Series was first contested in 2023 at Estadio Alfredo Harp Helú.
 The San Diego Padres won both games against the San Francisco Giants.

 In 2024, the Boston Red Sox and the Tampa Bay Rays played two games during spring training on March 9–10 at Estadio Quisqueya in Santo Domingo; the Red Sox won both games.
 The Los Angeles Dodgers and San Diego Padres opened the regular season at Gocheok Sky Dome in Seoul, with each team winning one game.
 The MLB Seoul Series included the first regular season games to be played in Korea.
 Also during 2024, the Houston Astros won both games against the Colorado Rockies played at Estadio Alfredo Harp Helú in Mexico City on April 27–28, and the New York Mets and the Philadelphia Phillies played two games at London Stadium as part of the MLB London Series on June 8–9, with each team winning one game.

 On July 18, 2024, MLB announced that the Los Angeles Dodgers and Chicago Cubs would open the 2025 season at the Tokyo Dome in Tokyo with a two-game series on March 18 and 19.
 The Cubs and Dodgers each played two exhibition games in Tokyo against Nippon Professional Baseball (NPB) teams prior to the series.

 On March 24–25, 2025, the Red Sox concluded their spring training with two games in Monterrey, Mexico, against the Monterrey Sultanes.

-Future plans

-MLB’s collective bargaining agreement includes the scheduling of games during the 2026 season in Mexico City in May and San Juan in September.

-In April 2025, reports stated that the Diamondbacks and Padres would play a two game series in Mexico City during the 2026 season, which was the same matchup planned for 2020 before it was cancelled due to the COVID-19 pandemic.
+On April 25–26, 2026, the Diamondbacks and Padres played a two-game series in Mexico City.